nickineering/dependamerge/README.md

 # Automatically merge Dependabot pull requests

 Github includes an awesome feature called [Dependabot](https://dependabot.com/), which automatically creates pull requests to update your outdated dependencies.
-Unfortunately, as of this writing, it does not automatically merge those pull requests.
+It supports automatically merging those pull requests, but sadly does not have a blacklist for troublesome updates.

 Behold, Dependamerge!
 Dependamerge lets you push Dependabot to its limits by automatically merging all pull requests.
 You can run it only when your tests pass on